 Doha Bank's WSB team offers a broad range of lending products including working capital finance, overdrafts, bill-discounting, term loans and project financing services for large-cap and mid-cap corporates, governments and private sector.
-The division successfully closed a number of transactions as mandated lead arranger both within the GCC and internationally by leveraging on Doha Bank's international footprint.
-Doha Bank's highly qualified team takes a holistic and research driven approach to the raising of capital for clients and has the ability to effectively leverage the bank's balance sheet.
+Doha Bank's highly qualified team takes a holistic and research driven approach to support various financing needs of our clients and has the ability to effectively leverage the bank's balance sheet.

-Being a firm supporter of the Qatar National Vision 2030, Doha Bank was involved in several large projects in 2017 & 2018, including Roads and Infrastructure projects, Water and Electricity Projects.
+Being a firm supporter of the Qatar National Vision 2030, Doha Bank was involved in several large projects in 2019, including Roads and Infrastructure projects, Water and Electricity Projects.
 The bank was also involved in several large private sector projects including Hotels, Commercial, and Residential towers.
-Doha Bank continues to show its commitment to support the development of Qatar and help build a more prosperous and sustainable future for the nation and its people.
+Doha Bank continues to show its commitment to support the development of Qatar and help build a more prosperous and sustainable future for the nation and its people.more prosperous and sustainable future for the nation and its people.